Traditional Chinese Medicine (TCM)

 Color and appearance of skin are assessed.
 By palpating (pressing gently along the body), we assess the health of the meridians, which travel in the superficial muscular layers before they delve deeper towards the organs.

-Once diagnostic parameters are observed and noted, acupuncture therapy is then customized to treat a particular body part, the meridians and the organs expressing pathology.
-Acupuncture heightens energy flow in various meridians, encouraging the body to intelligently re-balance and repair itself, musculoskeletally, chemically and hormonally.
+Once diagnostic parameters are observed and noted, acupuncture therapy is then customized to treat meridians and the organs expressing pathology.
+Acupuncture heightens energy and blood flow in various meridians, encouraging the body to intelligently re-balance and repair itself.